MatteoFasulo/Whisper-TikTok/README.md

 - We'd like to give a huge thanks to [@rany2](https://www.github.com/rany2) for their [edge-tts](https://github.com/rany2/edge-tts) package, which made it possible to use the Microsoft Edge Cloud TTS API with Whisper-TikTok.
 - We also acknowledge the contributions of the Whisper model by [@OpenAI](https://github.com/openai/whisper) for robust speech recognition via large-scale weak supervision
+- Also [@jianfch](https://github.com/jianfch/stable-ts) for the stable-ts package, which made it possible to use the OpenAI Whisper model with Whisper-TikTok in a stable manner with font color and subtitle format options.